-We recently launched a whole new website that is intended to convey the breadth and depth of our ministry.
-I encourage you to check it out at www.capmin.org.
 I am continually encouraged by your enthusiasm, cooperation, and help in achieving our joint strategic ministry objectives.
 Thank you!
-But why are we doing this save the clear command of the Great Commission?
+Why are we doing this save the clear command of the Great Commission?

 Paul too had such good friends as you are to Danielle and me.
 One such friend was Tychicus.
-Paul trusted him with the most important of tasks: To personally deliver some of his original letters — the original autographa of Scripture — over hundreds of miles of perilous journey!
+Paul trusted him with the most important of tasks: to personally deliver some of his letters—the original autographa of Scripture—over hundreds of miles of perilous journey!
 How come?
-Like you, he was a reliable and trustworthy friend and partner in the ministry of the Gospel.
+Like you, he was a reliable and trustworthy friend and partner in the ministry of the gospel.
 Let’s drill down on this character quality this week.

-Near the end of his letter to the believers in the Ephesian church the Apostle Paul conveys some personal comments about his close friend and partner in ministry, Tychicus.
+Near the end of his letter to the believers in the Ephesian church, the Apostle Paul conveys some personal comments about Tychicus, his close friend and partner in ministry.
 From this narrative passage, we can glean important insights into the matter of faithfulness.
-Ephesians 6:21-22 states the following:
+Ephesians 6:21–22 states the following:

-Paul (writing in Greek) employs a tense known as the “Epistolary Aorist Home Page.”
-He describes the action from the perspective of the person who will read his letter.
-Accordingly, “I am sending” is our most accurate understanding, whereas I have sent is most accurate to the Greek, i.e., Tychicus had not been dispatched prior to Paul writing this letter.
+Paul (writing in Greek) employs a tense known as the “epistolary aorist,” describing the action from the perspective of the person who will read his letter.
+Accordingly, “I am sending” is our most accurate understanding, whereas I have sent is most accurate rendering to the Greek; i.e., Tychicus had not been dispatched prior to Paul’s writing this letter.

-Paul was writing from prison in Rome as indicated by the preceding passage in Ephesians 6:20, “I am an ambassador in chains.”
-It was there that he penned what are commonly referred to as the Prison Epistles: Ephesians, Colossians, Philippians, and Philemon.
+Paul was writing from prison in Rome as indicated by the preceding passage in Ephesians 6:20, “I am an ambassador in chains.…” There is where he penned what are commonly referred to as the Prison Epistles: Ephesians, Colossians, Philippians, and Philemon.
 Many commentators believe that he wrote Colossians in close proximity to Ephesians, in that the Colossian epistle would also be delivered to Colossae by Tychicus.
 Colossians contains an epistolary aorist passage similar to the one under study.
-Note Colossians 4:7-9:
+Note Colossians 4:7–9:

 As to all my affairs, Tychicus, our beloved brother and faithful servant and fellow bond-servant in the Lord, will bring you information.
 For I have sent him to you for this very purpose, that you may know about our circumstances and that he may encourage your hearts; and with him Onesimus, our faithful and beloved brother, who is one of your number.
 They will inform you about the whole situation here.

-A wicked messenger falls into adversity, But a faithful envoy brings healing.
+A wicked messenger falls into adversity, but a faithful envoy brings healing (13:17).

-Today, fruit packers manufacture a cold snow, if you will: After being picked in the field, they immediately douse produce in icy cold water in order to impede its deterioration.
+Today, fruit packers manufacture a cold snow, if you will.
+After being picked in the field, packers immediately douse produce in icy-cold water in order to impede its deterioration.
 The idea is that a good messenger preserves the message of the one who sent him.
 Note the summation of Tychicus’ character quality of faithfulness as illustrated by Hoehner in his outstanding commentary on the book of Ephesians:

 Now note one particular means Paul used to evoke faithfulness, availability and teachability: Paul was collegial with his partners in ministry.